FAQs about Federal Student Loans

 Roanoke Students typically graduate with an average loan indebtedness of roughly $27,000.

-What percentage of Roanoke students participate in the Federal Stafford Loan program?
+What percentage of Roanoke students participate in the Federal Student Loan program?

-70% of Roanoke students take advantage of the Stafford loan.
+70% of Roanoke students take advantage of the Federal Student loan.

 What is Roanoke College's default rate?